 In 2017/18 52% of recorded religious hate crime offences were targeted against Muslims (Muslim population in England and Wales was 4.8% according to the 2011 Census) – many such crimes are not even reported because of the lack of confidence in a positive outcome, also many anti-Muslim situations or Muslim-hostile statements, including by far right extremists or the members of the political parties or by right-wing media, have escaped the scope of the hate crime.

-Therefore, no doubt there is an urgent need to address anti-Muslim hatred/ hostility/ discrimination in all areas of life that are carried out by individuals or institutions or recycled by media.
+Therefore, no doubt there is an urgent need to address anti-Muslim hatred/ hostility/ discrimination in all areas of life in the UK that are carried out by individuals or institutions or recycled by media.
 But what does not help is the use of Islamophobia (fear of Islam – fear that one can argue is uncontrollable and therefore gives offender a get-out) and anti-Muslim hatred interchangeably, even though both are realities.

-What is therefore needed is two prong approach: (a)strengthening and firmly applying the existing hate crimes and anti-discriminatory legislation/ mechanisms to deal with attacks on Muslims – verbal, physical, damage to property or marches and hate speech, Muslim specific negativity by media etc (b)addressing Islamophobia at socio-political and institutional levels by creating an environment in which Muslims in their day-to-day context are accepted as a part of life.
+What is therefore needed is two prong approach: (a) strengthening and firmly applying the existing hate crimes and anti-discriminatory legislation/ mechanisms to deal with attacks on Muslims – verbal, physical, damage to property or marches and hate speech, Muslim specific negativity by media etc (b) addressing Islamophobia at socio-political and institutional levels by creating an environment in which Muslims in their day-to-day context are accepted as a part of life.

 But this has not happened.
 What did happen is the attempt to encapsulate all kind of unfavourable Muslim experiences in Britain, including the incidents of anti-Muslim hatred, in the deficient term ‘Islamophobia’ – a misleading term.